Updated with responses from CNPP, June 24, 2019. The complete letter from CNPP can be viewed here.

 International systems for scientific reviews always start by prioritizing clinical trials (which can demonstrate cause-and-effect) over observational studies (which can only show associations).
 However, Colette Rihane, a director at CNPP who’s been with the office for 15 years, stated that, contrary to these international standards, CNPP would not prioritize one type of science over another.
 “It should never be suggested that one approach is superior to another,” she emphasized in her review of types of scientific evidence (Day 1, afternoon, 7:15).

-Yet this is nothing new for CNPP.
-A review of the office’s history shows a long track record of relying almost entirely on weak epidemiological evidence for its recommendations—resulting in failures and mistakes.
+CNPP has historically not prioritized clinical trials as a superior form of evidence.
+A review of the office’s history shows a long track record of relying almost entirely on epidemiological evidence for its recommendations—resulting in failures and mistakes.
 Some examples are:

 The citation of 34 epidemiological studies and only 1 clinical trial for a population-wide recommendation (in 2010) to eat a nutrient-dense breakfast for weight loss.
 More rigorous clinical trials later contradicted this advice, as reported in this Washington Post article: “How Government Nutritionists May Have Gotten it Wrong.”